agronholm/pythonfutures/docs/index.rst

    in *timeout* seconds then a :exc:`TimeoutError` will be raised.
 If *timeout* is not specified or ``None`` then there is no limit to the wait time.

+   If the future is cancelled before completing then :exc:`CancelledError` will be raised.

    If the call raised then this method will raise the same exception.

 .. method:: Future.exception(timeout=None)